Hoanganhvu123/ShoppingGPT/README.md

-# ShoppingGPT 🛒🤖
+# ShoppingGPT 🛍️🤖

-ShoppingGPT is an intelligent shopping assistant designed to help users query product data stored in a CSV file.
-This project leverages the power of Python, Pandas, and an advanced Language Learning Model (LLM) to provide detailed information about various products.
+ShoppingGPT is an advanced AI-powered shopping assistant that combines cutting-edge natural language processing techniques to provide a seamless and intelligent shopping experience for Vietnamese customers.

 ## Features ✨

-- 🔍 **Product Information Retrieval**: Retrieve detailed information about products based on user queries.
-- 🔤 **Case-Insensitive Search**: Handle product names in a case-insensitive manner and allow for partial matches.
-- ⚡ **Efficient Data Processing**: Utilize efficient indexing and filtering techniques to process data.
-- 🔄 **Data Conversion**: Convert string values to float for the 'price' column if necessary.
-- 🛡️ **Error Handling**: Validate input to prevent potential errors.
+- 🧠 **Large Language Models (LLMs)**: Utilize state-of-the-art language models for natural conversations.
+- 📚 **RAG (Retrieval Augmented Generation)**: Enhance responses with relevant product information from the database.
+- 🛣️ **Semantic Router**: Intelligently direct queries to appropriate handling mechanisms.
+- 🪞 **Reflection Module**: Improve response quality through context analysis and conversation history.
+- 🇻🇳 **Vietnamese Language Support**: Tailored for the Vietnamese market and language.
+- 🔍 **Advanced Product Search**: Case-insensitive and partial match product search capabilities.
+- 💬 **Intelligent Chatbot Interface**: User-friendly chat interface for easy product queries and recommendations.

 ## Data Structure 🗂️

-The product data is stored in a CSV file and loaded into a Pandas DataFrame with the following columns:
+The product data is stored in MongoDB and includes the following fields:

 - `product_code`: A unique identifier for each product (string)
 - `product_name`: The name of the product (string)